ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 </picture>
 ```

 Through the use of responsive image techniques, we can provide users with smaller files optimized for their viewport sizes.
-This reduces file sizes, speeds up transfer times, and reduces bandwidth costs when dealing with the largest resources found on a typical web pages.
+This reduces file sizes, speeds up transfer times, and reduces bandwidth costs when dealing with the largest resources found on a typical web page.

 #### Responsive Images Tools
 - [Responsive Images Breakpoints Generator](http://www.responsivebreakpoints.com/)